signal-flux/SFxPW-Intro-to-Modular-Synthesis/Chapter-00/chapter00.md

-# Chapter 00: Modular Thinking, Voltage, and Sound
+# 0: Modular Thinking, Voltage, and Sound

 *Welcome to Signal Flux's Introduction to Modular Synthesis!
 We are excited to have you in this class with us.
 This chapter jumps right in to what it means to think in terms of modular synthesis...*